learn-co-students/london-ds-template/README.md

 # Welcome london-ds-<cohort_code>!

-Welcome to Flatiron.
+Welcome to Flatiron!
 If you would like to clone or work with external code in this repo, please store/save said work in a directory named `student`.
 This repository is setup to ignore all the content within those folders.

 Make sure to read through/refer to the following briefs that cover your blogs, projects, resources and tips:
 - [Blogs](BLOG_BRIEF.md)